Darkerhack/Kidney-Stone-Detection-on-Ultrasonic-images/README.md

 ## Kidney Stone Detection using MATLAB

-This MATLAB-based project aims to detect kidney stones in ultrasonic images.
+This MATLAB-based project aims to detect kidney stones in ultrasound images.
 The following steps were implemented:

-1. **Input Image Visualization**: The input ultrasonic image is loaded and visualized using MATLAB.
+1. **Input Image Visualization**: The input ultrasound image is loaded and visualized using MATLAB.

 2. **Image Preprocessing**: The image is preprocessed by converting it to grayscale and applying thresholding techniques to segment the kidney stone.